pranayrk/quantum_computing/docs/quantum_computing.md

 "Quantum mechanics is a beautiful generalization of the laws of probability: a generalization based on the 2-norm rather than the 1-norm, and on complex numbers rather than nonnegative real numbers.
 It can be studied completely separately from its applications to physics (and indeed, doing so provides a good starting point for learning the physical applications later).
 This generalized probability theory leads naturally to a new model of computation – the quantum computing model – that challenges ideas about computation once considered a priori, and that theoretical computer scientists might have been driven to invent for their own purposes, even if there were no relation to physics.
 In short, while quantum mechanics was invented a century ago to solve technical problems in physics, today it can be fruitfully explained from an extremely different perspective: as part of the history of ideas, in math, logic, computation, and philosophy, about the limits of the knowable."

+## From Carnegie Mellon -- Quantum Computation and Information 2015
+The idea of quantum computation was pioneered in the 1980s mainly by Feynman and Deutsch, with Albert independently introducing quantumautomata and with Benioff analyzing the link between quantum mechanics andreversible classical computation.
+The initial idea of Feynman was the following: Although it is perfectly possible to use a (normal) computer to simulate the behavior of n-particlesystems evolving according to the laws of quantum, it seems be extremely inefficient.
+In particular, it seems to take an amount of time/space that is exponential in $n$.
+This is peculiar because the actual particles can be viewed as simulating themselves efficiently.
+So why not call the particles themselves a “computer”?
+After all, although we have sophisticated theoretical models of (normal) computation, in the end computers are ultimately physical objects operating according to the laws of physics.
+If we simply regard the particles following their natural quantum-mechanical behavior as a computer, then this “quantum computer” appears to be performing a certain computation (namely, simulating a quantum system)exponentially more efficiently than we know how to perform it with a normal, “classical” computer.
+Perhaps we can carefully engineer multi-particle systems in such a way that their natural quantum behavior will do other interesting computations exponentially more efficiently than classical computers can.This is the basic idea behind quantum computers.
+As it turns out, you can get (seemingly) exponential speedups for a (seemingly) small number of natural computational problems by carefully designing a multi-particle quantum system and letting it evolve according tothe (100-year old, extremely well-confirmed) laws of quantum mechanics.
+By far the most spectacular example is Shor’s factoring algorithm, an algorithm implementable on a quantum computer that can factor any $n$-digit integer (with high probability) in roughly $n^2$-time.
+This is contrast to the fact that the fastest known “classical” algorithm for factoring $n$-digit integers seems to require roughly $2^{n^{1/3}}$-time, and in fact the presumed computational difficulty of factoring is relied upon in an enormous number of real-world cryptographic applications

 ## Qubits

-A qubit is the basic unit of information in the quantum computing framework.
+A qubit (quantum bit) is the basic unit of information in any quantum computing framework.
+It is based on a quantum-mechanical system.
-It is the counterpart to the bit (binary digit) in classical computing.
+It is the counterpart to the bit (binary digit) in classical computing which takes on two values, usually referred to as $0$ and $1$.
 Unlike bits which take on only two values, quantum bits take on a continuum of values.

-Formally,
-> A **qubit** is any quantum mechanical system that can be modeled by a two-dimensional complex vector space.
-> The **state** of the qubit is any vector in that vector space.

-On a real quantum computer, the underlying quantum mechanical system could be be based on photon polarization, electron spin, or an atom's ground state and excited state, or even defect centers in diamonds.
-The specific implementation of the system is of little concern as they all will follow the same rules.
-So it is enough to work with an abstracted idea of a qubit.
+On a real-life quantum computer, the underlying quantum mechanical system could be be implemented using a multitude of phenomena.A qubit could be implemented by photon polarization, electron spin, an atom's ground/excited state, or even defect centers in diamonds.
+The specific implementation of the system is of little concern as long as they all follow the same rules, which we will abstract out.

+> A **qubit** is any quantum mechanical system that can be modeled by a two-dimensional complex Hilbert space $\mathcal{H}$ (known as the **state space**) and follows the below postulates:
+> * Postulate of Superposition
+> * Measurement (Born's Rule) Postulate
+> * Entanglement Postulate
+>
+> The **state** of the qubit is any unit vector in that vector space.

 We will consider only unit vectors as valid states (because then the amplitudes have a more direct relation to the measurement probabilities and because keeping track of the normalization factor provides a check that helps avoid errors.)

-Consider the two-dimensional complex vector space $V$ that forms the qubit.
+Consider the two-dimensional complex vector space $\mathcal{H}$ that models the qubit.
-The standard basis of this vector space $V$ are normally denoted as
+The standard basis (often referred to as the 'computational basis' of this vector space $\mathcal{H}$ are normally denoted as
 $\ket{0} = \begin{bmatrix} 0 \\ 1 \end{bmatrix}$ and $\ket{1} = \begin{bmatrix} 1 \\ 0 \end{bmatrix}$

+> **Postulate of Superposition**
-With respect to the standard basis we can write the state of the qubit as $\ket{v} = a \ket{0} + b \ket{1}$ where $a,b \in \mathbb{C}$ and $a^2 + b^2 = 1$.
-When $a$ and $b$ are both non-zero, $\ket{v}$ is said to be a superposition of $\ket{0}$ and $\ket{1}$
+> With respect to the basis $\{ \ket{0}, \ket{1} \}$, the state of the qubit can be described as $\ket{v} = a \ket{0} + b \ket{1} = \begin{bmatrix} 0 \\ a \end{bmatrix} + \begin{bmatrix} b \\ 0 \end{bmatrix} = \begin{bmatrix} b \\ a \end{bmatrix}$ where $a,b \in \mathbb{C}$ and $a^2 + b^2 = 1$.
+> When $a$ and $b$ are both non-zero, $\ket{v}$ is said to be a superposition of $\ket{0}$ and $\ket{1}$

-> **Dirac's Notation:** Observe above that we have written the vector $\vec{v} \in V$ as $\ket{v}$.
+> **Dirac's Bra/Ket Notation:** Observe above that we have written the vector $\vec{v} \in V$ as $\ket{v}$.
 This is the notation for a vector in Dirac's bra/ket notation, and is read **ket v**

 These qubits are called 'two-state quantum' systems.
 This does not mean that this system has only two states, but rather that all possible states exist as a linear combination of just two states, i.e. vectors in the basis for the two-dimensional complex vector space.
 This highlights the difference between bits and qubits.
 Where bits can take on only 2 values, say $\ket{0}$ and $\ket{1}$, qubits can take on any superposition of these values as $a \ket{0} + b \ket{1}$, where $a,b \in \mathbb{C}$ and $a^2 + b^2 = 1$. (there is a caveat however, we will not have the information in all the superposition states actually available to us).
 There could be systems whose states are modelled as vectors in $3$-dimensional vector spaces, these are called qutrits.
 Similar, systems whose states are modelled with $n$-dimensional vector spaces are called qudrits.
 However, all of these higher dimensional systems can be modelled by a system of qubits, so they do not offer any higher computational power.